DINING OWL AWARDS: 5th – for dates; 2nd – sommelier; 2nd – decor; 2nd – canapés

 If I could change one thing: Price (but understandable given the location)

-The quality of the food at Sketch is every bit as good as other 2-stars but the atmosphere is unusual in that instead of clean lines and subtle art or colour schemes, it favours a red, boudoir-like feel which is almost Moulin Rouge-esque, with sofas and some private booths – I LOVED it.
+The quality of the food at Sketch is every bit as good as other 2-stars (as it was when I visited) but the atmosphere is unusual in that instead of clean lines and subtle art or colour schemes, it favours a red, boudoir-like feel which is almost Moulin Rouge-esque, with sofas and some private booths – I LOVED it.
 They also offer sparkly music-box toilets, waitresses dressed like French maids, sparkly stairs leading down to the club and a very friendly sommelier, who was kind enough to not only help us with our wine choice but wrote it down for us when it turned out to be amazing and gave us a recommendation of a good wine source as well (Dehesa Bon Tapas in Soho, close to Carnaby Street, if you’re wondering).

 We were there for my partner Owl’s birthday treat so had the dinner tasting menu (8 courses for £110 at the time).
 With our glass of house champagne to start, we were given an astonishing amount of amuses bouches (feuilletes): a squid ink stick with olive oil, cheese puffs, foie gras sandwich, filo pastry puff filled with mushroom, dirty martini jelly with martini bianco on top, wafer dipped in Bombay aloo.
 For the meal, our aforementioned amazing wine was a bottle of AoC Bergerac sec (white) cuvee called “Anthologia” made by Domaine de Tour des Gendres, vintage 2005; 95% Sauvignon, 5% Thuscadelle (owned by the De Conti family).
 This choice was a result of my partner Owl asking the sommelier to recommend something he wished people would order (to his credit he didn’t pick a ridiculously expensive bottle even with that gauntlet thrown down!).